-Thinking about this year’s theme of “Imagining Tomorrow,” how do you see your profession changing in the coming years?
+Thinking about this year’s theme of “Creating the Future,” how do you see your profession changing in the coming years?

 As a traffic engineer, autonomous and connected vehicles will greatly affect the design of traffic control infrastructure.
 Other emerging and improving technologies such as traffic signal performance measures and cell phone travel time data will allow for better, more data-driven recommendations and decisions. — Andrew Houchin, P.E.